KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ![](/img/enemy/elemental/Enemy_Large_Cryo_Slime_Icon.webp)

-Competitors once Spread malicious rumors that the Dawn Winery used Cryo Slimes to control the temperature of their wine cellar and preserve the quality of their alcohol.
+Competitors once spread malicious rumors that the Dawn Winery used Cryo Slimes to control the temperature of their wine cellar and preserve the quality of their alcohol.

 ## Attacks